Tanushree-mm/RAM-DESIGN/README.md

 *MENTOR*: NEELA SANTOSH

+*DESCRIPTION*:
-*DESCRIPTION*:This repository presents the development and simulation of a simple synchronous Random Access Memory (RAM) module using Verilog HDL.
+This repository presents the development and simulation of a simple synchronous Random Access Memory (RAM) module using Verilog HDL.
 The module supports both read and write operations, controlled by clock-driven logic, and is designed for integration into digital systems such as processors, controllers, or custom logic architectures.

 The design and verification processes were carried out using two leading industry-standard tools: